The Magic and Madness of Multigenerational Families

 Why else?
 Because there is unfinished business—family business, likely the same from days, years gone by.

 Add a few generations.
 Add some in-laws.
-Add a great grandchild.
+Add a great-grandchild.
 Add an aging parent who is dying.
-What about if you have 3 (or more) generations under one roof in the roles of caregiver and caretaker?
-Like the risk of triangulation (2 gens against 1) and reverting back to very old, very outdated patterns of childhood/parenthood.
+What about if you have three (or more) generations under one roof in the roles of caregiver and caretaker?
+Like the risk of triangulation (two gens against one) and reverting back to very old, very outdated patterns of childhood/parenthood.

 "Maybe the crux of the greatest conflict in the novel -- it's unclear who's taking care of whom and who's in charge.
 How long do you continue to mother, and can you ever really give it up?"

-Meredith: What do you think is the key to making multigenerational relationships work--under one roof, that is?
+Meredith: What do you think is the key to making multigenerational relationships work, under one roof?

 The multigenerational aspect makes it more difficult, too, because these women [these characters in the novel] have preordained relationships with one another.
 The mother is supposed to mother, right?
 But here's a household with two mothers.
-Also, they're all in a time of transition of those relationships.
+Also, they're all in a time of transition to those relationships.
 The eldest, Ivy, is getting feebler and she's financially dependent on her daughter, Joanie.
 Who leads and who follows there?
-The youngest, Caroline, is rebelling against everything and everybody -- mother, grandmother, you name it.
+The youngest, Caroline, is rebelling against everything and everybody; mother, grandmother, you name it.
 Joanie, the middleaged sandwich generation, is learning to support herself and the entire household at the age of 50.
-Everybody's carrying a burden -- and I'm inclined to think that the greater your own burden, the more difficult empathy becomes.
+Everybody's carrying a burden, and I'm inclined to think that the greater your own burden, the more difficult empathy becomes.
 You're too overwhelmed with your own problems.

 Meredith: Have you ever struggled with your own multi-gen issues...triangles, for example, 2 gens against 1?